The Collaboration Spiral for Soulpreneurs

 • Tool/Approach Bake-Off: Compare two different methods for solving the same problem, modeling respectful disagreement and critical thinking.

-• Joint Office Hours / AMA: Host a 60-minute shared "Ask Me Anything" session, offering drop-in coaching and creating a reusable recording.
+• Joint Office Hours / AMA: Host a 60-minute shared "Ask Me Anything" session, offering drop-in coaching and creating a reusable recording and perhaps even a transcription that could result in some blogs or social media posts.

-• Co-Learning Circle: A small group independently researches a specific topic for ~4 weeks, sharing key insights via brief, regular voice notes.
+• Co-Learning Circle: A small group independently researches a specific topic for 4 weeks, sharing key insights via brief, regular voice or text notes.

 • Focused Mastermind: Members take turns presenting a specific challenge via a short voice note, and the group asynchronously brainstorms solutions and offers support.